A General Formulation of the Kinematic Dipole as a Functional of Selection and Source Properties: Beyond the Ellis--Baldwin Approximation: Abstract

 \section{Abstract}

-The dipole anisotropy in galaxy and QSO number counts induced by the motion of the observer (the kinematic dipole) provides an important test of cosmological isotropy and a comparison with the Cosmic Microwave Background (CMB) dipole.
-Traditionally, the Ellis \& Baldwin expression,$\mathcal{A}=2+x(1+\alpha)$, has been widely adopted, assuming power-law number counts and a single power-law spectral energy distribution (SED).
-Realistic surveys, however, involve a range of non-ideal effects, including diverse SEDs, finite instrumental bandpasses, non-power-law number counts, multi-band photometry and photo-$z$ selections, and direction-dependent or stochastic detection limits.
-In this paper, we incorporate these effects explicitly at the theoretical level and present a unified formulation of the kinematic dipole for a general parent population and a general multi-dimensional selection function.
-We show that the dipole amplitude is not described by a single index, but is instead given by a functional, $\mathcal{A}[\mathcal{W},f]$, defined as the Doppler response of the selection function acting on the underlying population.
-We demonstrate that the classical Ellis--Baldwin result is recovered as a special limiting case of this formalism, and clarify the relation between the theoretical coefficient $\mathcal{A}$ and the dipole vector estimated from finite catalogs, separating theoretical response from statistical uncertainty.
-This framework provides a basis for reinterpreting reported discrepancies in kinematic dipole measurements across surveys and is directly applicable to future wide-area, multi-band observations.
+The dipole anisotropy in galaxy and QSO number counts induced by the observer's motion, known as the kinematic dipole, provides an important test of cosmological isotropy and an {independent comparison} with the Cosmic Microwave Background (CMB) dipole.
+Traditionally, the Ellis and Baldwin expression $\mathcal{A}=2+x(1+\alpha)$ has been widely adopted, assuming power-law number counts and a single power-law spectral energy distribution (SED).
+Realistic surveys, however, involve a range of non-ideal effects, including {heterogeneous source SEDs}, finite instrumental bandpasses, non-power-law number counts, multi-band photometry, photo-$z$ selections, and direction-dependent or stochastic detection limits.
+By explicitly incorporating these factors, we develop a framework that describes the kinematic dipole as a functional of the source population and the selection criteria of the catalog.
+We show that the dipole amplitude is not described by a single index, but is instead given by a functional $\mathcal{A}[\mathcal{W},f]$, defined as the Doppler response of the {catalog selection} acting on the underlying source population.
+We demonstrate that the classical Ellis--Baldwin result is recovered as a {controlled limiting case} of this formalism, and clarify the relation between the theoretical coefficient $\mathcal{A}$ and the dipole vector estimated from finite catalogs, thereby separating theoretical response from statistical uncertainty.
+We further show that realistic mixed populations, such as AGN- and star-forming-galaxy radio samples, naturally lead to {population-dependent effective coefficients}.
+This framework facilitates {survey-specific predictions} of the kinematic dipole, for reinterpreting reported discrepancies among existing measurements, and is directly applicable to future wide-area, multi-band surveys.

 \keywords{\uat{\uat{Cosmic isotropy}{320} --- \uat{Cosmic microwave background radiation}{322} --- Cosmology}{343} --- \uat{Doppler shift}{401} --- \uat{Galaxies}{573} --- \uat{Large-scale structure of the universe}{902}}